mp3TrueEdit™ 3.1 (Touch)

 TABLE OF CONTENTS

-mp3TrueEdit™ 3.0 (Touch) is the latest release of our audio editing family of applications with the user interface completely rewritten for mobile devices.
+mp3TrueEdit™ 3.1 (Touch) is the latest release of our audio editing family of applications with the user interface completely rewritten for mobile devices.
 It is a simple to use and affordable MP3 and AAC audio editor which was specifically written for quick and easy editing of audio files, without losing any of the original quality!
-This can be done because mp3TrueEdit knows about the internal structure of MP3 and AAC files and does not need to decompress and recompress the audio to make its edits. mp3TrueEdit features also include: opening very large audio files quickly • easily viewing and finding sections of audio • cut, copy, paste, delete and crop operations • exporting audio files or generating audio tracks • adding effects such as fade in/out • normalization and silencing audio • and finally recording of audio files from within mp3TrueEdit or using an internal audio recording app or if preferred by using your favorite external recording app.
+This can be done because mp3TrueEdit knows about the internal structure of MP3 and AAC files and does not need to decompress and recompress the audio to make its edits. mp3TrueEdit features also include: opening very large audio files quickly • easily viewing and finding sections of audio • cut, copy, paste, delete and crop operations • exporting audio files or generating audio tracks • adding effects such as fade in/out • normalization and silencing audio • changing pitch and tempo during playback or even when converting to a new file format or settings • and finally recording of audio files from within mp3TrueEdit or using an internal audio recording app or if preferred by using your favorite external recording app.

 *Supported formats are MPEG-1/2/2.5 Audio Layer III (MP3) and Advanced Audio Coding - Low-Complexity profile (AAC-LC).
 ‘MP3 Pro’ or ‘MP3 free format’ files are not currently supported.
 AAC profiles other than LC are also not currently supported.
 Supported container file formats are MP3 (.mp3), AAC MPEG-4 (.m4a, .m4b, .mp4) and AAC ADTS (.aac).
 AAC audio files that are protected using Digital rights management (DRM) or other means are not supported.